Check out my custom vibration dampener

 Height

-When you pick up balls, you want the ball hopper’s height to be tall enough so that you’re not bending or crouching when you press it down on top of balls to pick them up.
+When you pick up balls, you want the ball hopper’s height to be tall enough so that you’re not bending or crouching when you press it down on top of the balls to pick them up.

-Someone who’s six-foot-tall will want a basket that stands roughly 30 inches (give or take one or two inches) tall when picking up balls.
+Someone six-foot-tall will want a basket that stands roughly 30 inches (give or take one or two inches) tall when picking up balls.
 Usually, if it’s taller, that’s less of a problem, but you don’t want it to be too short.

-It’s also worth noting that a handful of hoppers like the Gamma Ball Hopper Pro 90 offer adjustable handles.
+It’s also worth noting that a handful of hoppers, like the Gamma Ball Hopper Pro 90, offer adjustable handles.

 Materials